Valkiria5/Valkiria5/README.md

 - 🔭 I’m currently looking for a work.

-- 🌱 I’m currently practice with my skills (javascript, reactJS, ChartJS, Redux, Express, PostgresSQL)
+- 🌱 Love to writing code and learning new features

-- ❓ You can Email Me Through [Here](mailto:dharmavaninaramayoquilinan@gmail.com)
+-  📧 &emsp; Reach me anytime: dharmavaninaramayoquilinan@gmail.com<br/><br/>

 <br/>